 \section{Abstract}

-We investigate the nature and spectroscopic diversity of early galaxies from a sample of 40 sources at $z\geqslant10$ with JWST/NIRSpec prism observations, the largest of its kind thus far.
-We compare the properties of strong UV line emitters, as traced by intense \civ\ emission, with those of more ``typical'' sources with weak or undetected \civ.
+We investigate the nature and spectroscopic diversity of early galaxies from a sample of 41 sources at $z\geqslant10$ with JWST/NIRSpec prism observations.
+We compare the properties of strong UV line emitters, traced by intense \civ\ emission, with those of more ``typical'' sources with weak or undetected \civ.
 The more typical (or ``\civ-weak'') sources reveal significant scatter in their \ciii] line strengths, UV continuum slopes, and physical sizes, spanning \ciii] equivalent widths of $\sim$1-51 \AA, UV slopes of $\beta\sim-1.6$ to $-2.6$, and half-light radii of $\sim$50-1000 pc.
-In contrast, \civ-strong sources generally occupy the tail of these distributions, with \ciii] EWs of 16-51 \AA, UV slopes $\beta\lesssim-2.5$, compact morphologies ($r_{\rm 50} \lesssim 100$\,pc), and elevated star formation surface densities ($\Sigma_{\rm SFR} \gtrsim 100\,M_\odot\,\mathrm{yr}^{-1}\,\mathrm{kpc}^{-2}$).
-Collectively these properties are consistent with concentrated starbursts that temporarily outshine the extended structure of the galaxy.
-Comparing average properties from composite spectra, we find the diversity of the sample is primarily driven by bursts and lulls of star formation on very short timescales ($\leq$3 Myr), where strong \civ\ emitters are observed at the apex of these phases and sources devoid of emission lines represent periods of relative inactivity.
-An apparent association between strong \civ\ and enhanced nitrogen abundance suggests both features may be modulated by the same duty cycle and reflect a generic mode of star formation.
-We show that AGN are unlikely to be a significant contributor to this duty cycle based on a comparison of UV line diagnostics to photoionisation models, although some non-thermal activity cannot be fully ruled out.
-Our results support a unified evolutionary picture whereby transient bursts and lulls can explain the spectral diversity and early growth of bright galaxies in the first 500 Myr.
+In contrast, \civ-strong sources occupy the tail of these distributions, with \ciii] EWs of 16-51 \AA, UV slopes $\beta\lesssim-2.5$, compact morphologies ($r_{\rm 50} \lesssim 100$\,pc), and elevated star formation surface densities ($\Sigma_{\rm SFR} \gtrsim 100\,M_\odot\,\mathrm{yr}^{-1}\,\mathrm{kpc}^{-2}$).
+These properties suggest concentrated starbursts that temporarily outshine the host galaxy.
+Comparing average properties from composite spectra, we find the diversity of the sample is primarily driven by bursty star formation on very short timescales ($\leq$3 Myr), with strong \civ\ emitters observed at the apex of the bursts and sources devoid of emission lines during relative inactivity.
+An apparent association between strong \civ\ and enhanced nitrogen abundance suggests both may be modulated by the same duty cycle, reflecting a generic mode of star formation.
+We show that AGN are unlikely to contribute significantly to this duty cycle based on UV line diagnostics and photoionisation models.
+Our results support a picture whereby brief bursts and lulls can explain the spectral diversity and early growth of bright galaxies in the first 500 Myr.